Skip to main content

 Small Estate Administration

-Tennessee estates under $50,000 qualify for simplified probate utilizing the Small Estate Act.
-This process is faster and less expensive than formal probate.
-If your parent died with only a bank account, smaller personal property, and maybe a car, this might be all you need.
+Tennessee estates under $50,000 qualify for simplified probate under the Small Estate Act -- faster and less expensive than formal probate.

 Best for: